webdriverio/webdriverio/website/docs/api/Browser.md

 Feel free to contribute to update the document by adding descriptions of more events here.

 #### `request.performance`
 This is an event to measure WebDriver level operations.
-Whenever WebDriverIO requests to your WebDriver endoints, this event will be emitted with some useful information:
+Whenever WebdriverIO sends a request to the WebDriver backend, this event will be emitted with some useful information:

 - `durationMillisecond`: Time duration of the request in millisecond.
 - `error`: Error object if the request failed.